USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 #.
 CWMS and Access-2-Water require a simple mechanism to allow users of data to retrieve the Authoritative Period of Record data for a given measurement without having to  understand all of the possible component time series that may be involved.
 #.
 Period-of-Record time series *should* not be created by duplicating data from the component time series and merging them into a new one.
 #.
-The naming of the time series should fit within the excepting CWMS Time Series Identifier design and not unreasonably interfere with existing usages.
+The naming of the time series should fit within the existing CWMS Time Series Identifier design and not unreasonably interfere with existing usages.

 Caveats